UnlyEd/airtable-backups-boilerplate/README.md

 ### Configure your own Airtable settings
 #### Setup credentials
 You need to provide an Airtable API KEY.
-For a local development, copy basic **.env.staging**: `cp .env.staging .env` and fill with your own API KEY.
+For a local development, fill it with your own API KEY.

 For a staging/production, create a file **.env.production** for production or change **.env.staging** for staging.
 #### Local development